Skip to content

 How to identify the best high dividend yield utility stocks

-To calculate the dividend yield, you would divide the annual dividend by the share price.
+To calculate the dividend yield, you simply divide the annual dividend by the share price.

-Companies can often change their dividends depending on their financial performance.
+However companies can amend their dividends depending on their financial performance.
 A number of factors can influence this, including the current economic outlook and how well a particular sector is doing.
-But, utility companies tend to perform well when other companies might feel greater pressure in times of economic uncertainty.

 Utility stocks: what you need to know before investing